kdeldycke/awesome-falsehood/README.md

 global, if not complete, overview of the domain being targeted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.

+In the worst case, these articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻`

 ### Libraries

 When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncrasies pointed by the *falsehood* articles above.

+So we can put back tables in place. `┬─┬ ノ( ゜-゜ノ)`

 ### Data structures